-Fiji Time is a Real Thing
+“Fiji Time” is a Real Thing

 Everywhere you go in Fiji, you will hear locals refer to “Fiji time.”
 Fijians don’t get in a hurry about anything.
 They just don’t worry about the clock.
 But I had no idea just how serious they were about this until we got to the rugby stadium.

-I had ordered our tickets online and printed them at home.
+For our trip, I ordered our tickets online and printed them at home.
 Our tickets listed game time as noon.
-We wanted to get there early to watch pregame warm-ups.
-We arrived at the stadium around 10:15 to find an almost empty stadium.
+We wanted to watch pregame warm-ups, so we got to the stadium around 10:15 to find an almost empty parking lot.
 The stadium staff informed us that the game didn’t start until 2:30 and the gates would open at 12:30!

 Get There Early

 First, if you have general admission tickets, seating will be on a first come, first serve basis and the local crowd arrives early.
 Getting there early will ensure you will have the best choice of seats.

 A military band performed before the game we watched.
-This was pretty entertaining because they marched onto the field to perform while the teams were in the midst of pregame warm-ups.
-The band didn’t seem to care, they marched right through the teams and did their thing!
+This was more entertaining than most pregame band performances because they marched onto the field to perform while the teams were in the midst of pregame warm-ups!
+The band didn’t seem to care.
+They marched right through the teams and did their thing!

 Don’t Read the Small Print

 Prior to the game, I read the small print on our tickets regarding the rules of the stadium.
 Among other things, it stated that no cameras of any kind, including camera phones, were allowed inside the stadium.
-I thought this was odd.
-But, I left both my phone and camera in the car because I didn’t want to risk having them taken away.
+I thought this was odd, but I left both my phone and camera in the car because I didn’t want to risk having them taken away.

 The Fijian people are very nice, so if you attempt to take something into the stadium that is prohibited, they will let you know at the gate.

 Splurge for Grandstand Seats

-Of these choices, the grandstand seats are the most expensive.
-I recommend splurging for grandstand seats though.
+I recommend splurging for grandstand seats.
 It will greatly enhance your experience.
 You will have much better views of the game, and you will be much more comfortable.
 Plus, if it is raining, like it was on the day we were there, it will be nice to have an awning overhead to keep you dry.